 In Insurance, Chambers UK 2014 said: ‘Known for her deep knowledge of insurance and reinsurance law, she is commended for her experience in professional indemnity and business interruption claims… “Very user-friendly, very responsive and easy to get on with”‘.

-Alison's recent work includes a wide range of insurance, reinsurance and professional negligence claims, including issues arising in relation to employers' liability insurance policies and mesothelioma, private medical insurance, contractors' combined liability policies, material damage and business interruption insurance and public liability insurance.
+Alison’s recent work includes a wide range of insurance, reinsurance and professional negligence claims, including issues arising in relation to employers’ liability insurance policies and mesothelioma, private medical insurance, contractors’ combined liability policies, material damage and business interruption insurance and public liability insurance, and substantial insurance and reinsurance brokers’ negligence claims.
 She has experience of regulatory issues including claims for compensation under s 138D (formerly s 150) of the Financial Services and Markets Act 2000 and judicial review and professional disciplinary proceedings.

-Alison's recent court work includes Aspen Insurance UK Ltd v Adana Construction Ltd Lloyd's Rep IR 511 in the Court of Appeal with Colin Wynter QC, appearances in the Supreme Court and the Commercial Court with Colin Edelman QC in Teal Assurance Co Ltd v W R Berkley Insurance (Europe) Ltd Lloyd's Rep IR 56 and Lloyd's Rep IR 134, and R (Prescott) v Bar Council EWHC 1919 (Admin), a public law challenge relating to the BPTC Handbook and its application.
+Alison’s recent court work includes Aspen Insurance UK Ltd v Adana Construction Ltd Lloyd’s Rep IR 511 in the Court of Appeal with Colin Wynter QC, appearances in the Supreme Court and the Commercial Court with Colin Edelman QC in Teal Assurance Co Ltd v W R Berkley Insurance (Europe) Ltd Lloyd’s Rep IR 56 and Lloyd’s Rep IR 134, O’Connor v Bar Standards Board EWCA Civ 775, 1 WLR 4085 – time limits and indirect race discrimination claim under Human Rights Act 1998 (permission to appeal granted by the Supreme Court in December 2016), and R (Prescott) v Bar Council EWHC 1919 (Admin), a public law challenge relating to the BPTC Handbook and its application.
 She is also instructed in contempt of court proceedings brought against former Autofocus rate surveyors by Accident Exchange.

-Alison is the author of Insurance Claims (Bloomsbury Professional, 4th edition, 2016), a specialist text on insurance law:
+Alison is the author of Insurance Claims (Bloomsbury Professional, 4th edition, 2016), a specialist text on insurance law including brokers’ negligence:

 ‘It is extremely welcome to find a book addressing the law of insurance in which clear and succinct answers can readily be found’ – from Colin Edelman QC’s Foreword to the 3rd edition, 2012